Janu Sirsasana: Head to Knee Pose

 CONTRAINDICATIONS AND CAUTIONS:

-Like many yoga poses, it can be tempting to push too far in Head to Knee pose.
-In addition to potential injury, wanting to go “deeper” in Janu Sirsasana can take away from the stretch this pose offers.
-Because it is as much of a twist as it is a forward fold, it’s important to not try to pull yourself forward too much.
-Instead, focus on turning the navel towards the extended leg and releasing the lower back as you hinge from the hips.
-If you feel like you can’t release the tension in the lower back, use a blanket under the hips, folding it until your pelvis tilts forward to create space in your back body.
+Focus on turning the navel towards the extended leg and releasing the lower back as you hinge from the hips.
+If you feel like you can’t release tension from the lower back, use a blanket under the hips, folding it until your pelvis tilts forward to create space in your back body.

-- Use your exhale to lengthen the groins to find more depth.
-With your hands on either side of your extended leg, bend your elbows and actively lift them up and out away from the floor.
-As you fold forward more, be sure to work on having your lower belly touch your thighs first, then your chest, then your chin, then your forehead.
+- As you fold forward more, be sure to work on having your lower belly touch your thighs first, then your chest, then your chin, then your forehead.
 This sequence will help ensure that your front body stays long.

-- After up to 3 minutes in Janu Sirsasana, lift yourself up and out of the posture on an inhalation.
-Return to Dandasana before following the steps on the other side.
+- After up to three minutes in janu sirsasana, lift yourself up and out of the posture on an inhalation.
+Return to seated then repeat on the other side.

 Get the latest from Gaia